-In instances where an inspection is not completed, or a violation may not be determined or is pending (e.g. sample results), the inspector will note the circumstance on the inspection report.
-The complete inspection report will be sent to the facility within 14 days of the receipt of the information.
+In instances where an inspection is not completed, or a violation may not be determined or is pending (e.g. sample results), the inspector should note the circumstance on the inspection report.
+The complete inspection report should be sent to the facility within 14 days of the receipt of the information.

-The data from the inspection shall be entered into eFACTS within 10 working days after the inspection is complete.
+The data from the inspection should be entered into eFACTS within 10 working days after the inspection is complete.

-Preparation for conducting multi-media inspections such as joint water, waste, and air inspections shall be the same as for an administrative inspection.
+Preparation for conducting multi-media inspections such as joint water, waste, and air inspections should be the same as for an administrative inspection.

 Preparing for the Follow up or Partial Inspection